 TEXAS ALLIANCE OF GROUNDWATER DISTRICTS BYLAWS

-DRAFT [260310]
+DRAFT [BC Approved on 260310]

 Article 1.0: NAME

-The name of this association shall be “Texas Alliance of Groundwater Districts” (TAGD).
-All references herein to TAGD or the (or this) Alliance refer to the Texas Alliance of Groundwater Districts.
+The name of this association shall be Texas Alliance of Groundwater Districts (TAGD).
+All references herein to “TAGD” or “the Alliance” refer to the Texas Alliance of Groundwater Districts.

 Article 2.0: PURPOSE AND MISSION

 The Texas Alliance of Groundwater Districts is a 501(c)(3) non-profit organization established to provide groundwater conservation districts (GCDs) the opportunity to exchange ideas and develop or influence programs for the management, conservation, protection, and development of groundwater within Texas.
-The mission of the Alliance is to support Texas GCDs and their efforts to conserve, preserve, and protect Texas groundwater.
+The mission of TAGD is to support GCDs and their efforts to conserve, preserve, and protect Texas groundwater.
 In furtherance of our purpose and mission, the Alliance shall endeavor:

 To provide to its members information, ideas, practices, and programs which will conserve and protect the groundwater resources of the State;